Skip to Content

 ● Reason 1: Restricted Carburetor

-If cleaning the carburetor is not effective, use a carburetor repair kit to replace some of the components or install a new carburetor altogether.
+If cleaning the carburetor is inadequate, use a carburetor repair kit to replace some components or install a new carburetor.

 A pressure washer engine can also idle up and down due to loose screws in the carburetor.
 Check that all are correctly tightened.